 Advanced Marketing Management focusses on the implementation of marketing strategies.
 Which decisions need to be made and which marketing instruments are available to operationalize the chosen strategies.
 How to shape your products to the wishes of your target groups?
 How to add value for your target customers?
 Which possibilities are there to communicate with your target groups?
 How and on which base can you determine your price?
-What are the recent marketing developments?
-Just some questions that will be answered during this course.

 After completion of the course students will have:

 Knowledge of the basics in the theory of the marketing mix instruments;

 Apply the theory of the marketing mix instruments in practice;

 Apply the mostly used models in analyzing the commercial situation of an organization;

 Knowledge of the elements of an operational marketing plan; and

 Knowledge of the financial and organizational implications of an operational marketingplan.

 The writing of an operational marketing plan for an innovative business is the central educational tool of this course, that is done as a group assignment.
 During the classes in week 1 groups are formed.
 Each week thereafter there is time for discussion and consult by the lecturer if needed on the plan.
 After week 7 an integrated plan is submitted and the plans are presented in week 7 to the whole group.